 Nick’s youngest sister, Bree, is about to enter middle school, and she’s apprehensive about what kind of work will be expected of her in this new environment.
+So she also has some academic concerns.
 But Bree’s main worry is that she won’t know many kids and will have to deal with people she doesn’t like.
 Bree’s concern is mostly a social one.

 There are many reasons why children may not be excited about returning to school.
 Each child’s learning style, academic needs, social and emotional development, and prior school experiences contribute to how he or she views the arrival of another school year.
 Kids may be concerned about getting a teacher they don’t want.
 If they’ve struggled in the past, the prospect of another school year filled with struggle may be foremost in their mind.

 For kids, transition is often tainted with trepidation, and the transition from summertime to the school routine is no exception.
 Children adjust to change according to their own temperaments and levels of resiliency.
 Parents, however, can play a major role in how well kids adjust to change.
 Following are a few insights that can help you equip your child to face this back-to-school season.

 Acknowledge the change